 Once Mikah started realizing the significant lack of data, she grabbed some of the more complete files and used the data in them to try to piggy back into any caches of data that might be found in the University's files.
 She even got a few nuggets of data from Zach, over the evening, as he found shipments of clothing representing a specific fashion.
 Those were mostly rural and rugged.
 One thing Mikah saw was that there was an interesting amount of drift from city to city.
 So a resident of one city placed in the center of any other city would actually stand out!
 One set of nuggets Mikah found was that those cities in the arctic regions were either resource-recovery or "re-education" based.

-As she read deeper, she found the cities of "Peace" and "Reflection" were punishment oriented, placed where the sun didn't shine as much to signify the withdrawal of God's love.
+As she read deeper, she found the cities of "Peace" and "Reflection" were punishment oriented, placed where the sun didn't shine as much, signifying the withdrawal of God's love.
 The city of "Resort" was the original reward vacation spot, when the population lived on one land mass.
 "Diversion" became the key resort due to seasonal and water current factors.
 It was believed that the distance from the world's downport also played a role as those on vacation had a great deal more time to consider the activities visible to the sky in the region the Select said was "stricken by warfare".

 While it was felt the city of "Amusement" was also a reward city, it was uncertain in academic circles if the city was there to cater to those who lived and worked in the worst cities on the world?
-This might be a lure incentive for those working toward re-education goals, who achieved a "citizenship" breakthrough or a combination of both.
+This might be a lure or incentive for those working toward re-education goals, who achieved a "citizenship" breakthrough or a combination of both.
 The one city that was more of a mystery than any other was "Tranquility", which sat in the arctic circle but, due to a northern mountain range, was very comfortably temperate year round.
-But there was no data beyond what could be determined from space regarding that city.
+There was no data beyond what could be determined from space regarding that city.

 One thing the demographers could say with certainty was that, at the tech level of the society of Pavabid, their work force was immense.
 The scale of food exports couldn't be created at that low a tech level without a massive level of manpower.
 This supported the view of natives working the land from the day they learned to walk to the end of their lifes.
 Where Mikah had data from the team, descriptions of local dress were combined from the clothing those people brought with them to wear, to data gleaned from conversations and even inferred assumptions based on what those people bought to bring home from their vacations.